shirawein/spanish-english-amr-corpus/README.md

  A Study Towards Spanish Abstract Meaning Representation.
 Master Thesis, University of the Basque Country UPV/EHU.
 June 2017.(https://addi.ehu.es/handle/10810/22056)

- The structural divergence categorization system for multilingual AMR pairs used here was developed by Shira Wein in 2020.
+ The structural divergence categorization system for multilingual AMR pairs used here was developed by Shira Wein and Nathan Schneider in 2020.